ToxicDonkeyButts/fifth-equilux/Classes/Cleric.md

 Imploring your deity's aid requires you to use your action.
 Describe the assistance you seek, and roll percentile dice.
 If you roll a number equal to or lower than your cleric level, your deity intervenes.
 The GM chooses the nature of the intervention; the effect of any cleric spell would be appropriate.

 If your deity intervenes, you can't use this feature again for 7 days.
-Otherwise, you can use it again after you finish a long rest.
+Otherwise, you can use it again after you finish a rest.

 At 20th level, your call for intervention succeeds automatically, no roll required.